Get your FREE ticket to the International TEFL day online conference! Get your FREE ticket to International TEFL day! Register here →

 In South Korea you can expect to earn between 1.8 and 3.5 million won a month, which is between $1 500 and $3 000 a month.
 With this salary, you can live well and save money to pay off your debts back home.

 But it’s not only your salary that makes these jobs so appealing.
-In South Korea, your job will typically include a very generous package besides your salary.
-Schools will generally pay for an annual return flight home.
-They will offer you accommodation or a housing allowance.
-They will pay for your visa and cover your health insurance.
+In South Korea, your job typically includes a very generous package besides your salary.
+Schools generally pay for an annual return flight home.
+They offer you accommodation or a housing allowance.
+They pay for your visa and cover your health insurance.
 All of this makes your salary much more attractive than just the number on your cheque.

 Read more: English Teachers Make a Break for the East